JiangPeng-Scholar/edu/_pages/research.md

 06/2022 ~ 08/2022, Purdue University (remote)

-The high-dimensionality of Vlasov dynamics makes it expenive to solve by traditional numerical methods.
+The high-dimensionality of Vlasov dynamics makes it expensive to solve by traditional numerical methods.
 Utilizing the low-rank structure of the solution, people have developed cost-efficient methods using low-rank matrix/tensor approximation.
 However, very often a low-rank approximation of a given non-negative matrix (which corresponds to the solution) can have negative elements which results in non-physical solutions.
 In this research, our goal is to develop a cost-efficient positivity-preserving conservative low-rank method to solve this problem.
 We designed two algorithms, one is the tangent-space accelerated alternating projection algorithm, and the other is the nuclear norm optimization, both with macroscopic quantities conservation.

 We virtually discussed this research with [Prof. Jing-Mei QIU](https://jingmeiqiu.github.io/ "Prof. Jing-Mei QIU's homepage"){:target="_blank"}.
 Thanks for her discussion and data.